 Comfort Measures During Birth

-As with most birth centers, the Birth Center of Northwest Arkansas midwives want you to walk around and stay active during labor.
+Our goal is to have mothers give birth in an environment that is familiar and comfortable.
+That is why our prenatal care visits are held in the same spaces throughout the pregnancy.
+As with most birth centers, our midwives want you to walk around and stay active during labor.
 There is a walking trail and fishing dock directly behind the birth center!
 Unlike in a hospital setting, you won’t have a routine IV, and you will be free to move around as you need.

 Pain Management Options at BCNWA

 - Birthing balls